Ron Sexsmith

 Ronald Eldon Sexsmith (born January 8, 1964) is a Canadian singer-songwriter from St. Catharines, Ontario.
 He was the songwriter of the year at the 2005 Juno Awards.
-He began releasing recordings of his own material in 1985 at age 21, and has since recorded seventeen albums.
+He began releasing recordings of his own material in 1985 at age 21 and has since recorded eighteen albums.
 He was the subject of a 2010 documentary called Love Shines.

 Early life

 Sexsmith grew up in St. Catharines and started his own band when he was 14 years old.

 Career

 Sexsmith was seventeen when he started playing at a bar, the Lion's Tavern, in his hometown.
 He gained a reputation as "The One-Man Jukebox" for his aptitude in playing requests.
 However, he gradually began to include original songs and more obscure music, which his audience did not favour.
 He decided to start writing songs after the birth of his first child in 1985.
 That same year, still living in St. Catharines, he collaborated on recording and releasing a cassette, Out of the Duff, with a singer-songwriter friend named Claudio.
 Side one of the cassette contained five songs written and performed by Sexsmith; side two featured Claudio.

 A year later, Sexsmith and his family moved to Toronto, living in an apartment in the Beaches neighbourhood.
 Sexsmith recorded and released the full-length cassette There's a Way, which was produced by Kurt Swinghammer.

-After the album Grand Opera Lane was rejected by several Canadian labels, the pair released it independently in 1991.
+After the album Grand Opera Lane, produced by Bob Wiseman, was rejected by several Canadian labels, the pair released it independently in 1991.
 Grand Opera Lane was credited to "Ron Sexsmith and the Uncool"; the backing band including Don Kerr and Steve Charles, and also featured Sarah McElcheran (horn arrangements) and Kim Ratcliffe on electric guitar.
 Attention garnered by the song "Speaking with the Angel", Sexsmith earned a contract that led to his self-titled album in 1995.
 The record was praised by Elvis Costello, for whom Sexsmith later opened.